Urbek City Builder Game Cover

 • “Just wish the graphics didn't look like one is trying to build a city out of Lego blocks.”

-The music in the game is generally well-received, described as catchy, relaxing, and enjoyable, enhancing the overall experience.
-However, some players note that it can become repetitive and suggest turning it off after a while.
-Despite its limitations, the soundtrack is appreciated for its ability to create a pleasant atmosphere while playing.
+The music in the game is generally praised for being catchy, relaxing, and well-suited to the gameplay, enhancing the overall experience.
+However, some players note that the soundtrack can become repetitive and may lead them to turn it off after a short period.
+Despite these criticisms, many find the music enjoyable and a highlight of the game, contributing to its charm.

 • “With the amazing soundtrack, this game is so relaxing and fun to play!”